gocd/docs.go.cd/installation/install/server/windows.md

     wrapper.java.additional.17=-Dcruise.config.other=baz
     ```

+    **Please note** : If the go-agent as an application is run by a local user account, then this user needs to have these required permissions to the go-agent folder, i.e. modify, read and execute, list folder contents and read permissions.

 ## Location of GoCD server files

 All the files for the GoCD server are under the root installation path on Windows.
 The default location is ```C:\Program Files\Go Server```.